 Hollandaise Sauce

 - Separate your egg yolks from the whites by cracking the eggshell in half over a small bowl.
 Transfer the egg yolk back and forth between the two halves of eggshell, allowing the egg white to fall into the bowl underneath.
-Then, place the yolk in a small bowl and repeat with the second egg.
+Then, place the yolk into a separate bowl or ramekin and repeat with the second egg.2 large egg yolks

 - Add the yolks, mustard, lemon juice, salt, and pepper to your blender.
 Turn the blender on high.
-With the blender on, slowly pour in the hot butter and blend for another 10-15 seconds until smooth.
+With the blender on, slowly pour in the melted butter and blend for another 10-15 seconds until smooth.1 tablespoon grainy mustard, ¼ teaspoon salt, ¼ teaspoon black pepper, 1 pinch of cayenne pepper, 1 tablespoon lemon juice

 Poached Eggs

-- In a large pot, bring 12 cups of water and 1/2 cup of white distilled vinegar to a rolling boil.
+- In a large pot, bring 12 cups of water and 1/2 cup of white distilled vinegar to a rolling boil.12 cups boiling water, ½ cup white distilled vinegar

 - Crack your egg into a small ramekin or bowl.
 This will give you a chance to remove any eggshells that may have fallen in.
 It also allows you to drop the egg into the water bath more easily.

 - Stir the boiling water vigorously to form a whirlpool in the center of your pot.
 Drop the egg in the center of your whirlpool and cook for 3 minutes.
-Remove carefully and set aside to dry.
-Repeat for all 4 eggs, cooking for 3 minutes each time.
+Remove carefully with a small sieve or slotted spoon and set aside to dry (*see notes).
+Repeat for all 4 eggs, cooking for 3 minutes each.4 large eggs

 Eggs Benedict Assembly

-- Prep your ingredients by toasting your English Muffins, slicing and seasoning your avocado with salt and pepper, and separating 4 English-muffin-sized portions of smoked salmon.
+- Prep your ingredients by toasting your English Muffins, slicing and seasoning your avocado with salt and pepper, and separating 4 English-muffin-sized portions of smoked salmon.2 English Muffins

-- Add an even layer of smoked salmon on each piece of English Muffin and top with sliced and seasoned avocado.
+- Add an even layer of smoked salmon on each piece of English Muffin and top with sliced and seasoned avocado.3 ounces smoked salmon, 1 hass avocado, salt and pepper to taste

 - Top with poached eggs and pour over a generous amount of Hollandaise sauce.
 Serve warm.